-Women sometimes have mild or strong cramps, lower back pain, irregular or excessive bleeding and even nausea/vomiting while menstruating, this unpleasant discomfort and pain happens when part of a muscle briefly loses its supply of oxygen since the uterus contraction inhibits blood flow to the lining of the uterus.
+Women sometimes have mild or strong cramps, lower back pain, irregular or excessive bleeding, and even nausea/vomiting while menstruating, this unpleasant discomfort and pain happen when part of a muscle briefly loses its supply of oxygen since the uterus contraction inhibits blood flow to the lining of the uterus.
 If the uterus contracts too strongly, it can press against nearby blood vessels, cutting off the supply of oxygen to the muscle tissue of it.

 Natural ways to aid menstrual pain:

 ▪ Exercising: Yoga.

 ▪ Heating pad: it works like magic cause it relaxes the muscles which bring